irishgordo/harvester-wiki/Setting-Up-Harvester-Development-Environment.md

 This page will go over setting up your environment for development work on the current version of the Harvester.
 This is primarily built on the premise of setting up in a MacOS environment, but most of it should carry over to Linux as well.

+We're using ZenHub for project management.
+Install [ZenHub Chrome Extension](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd?hl=en-US) to see the project management view in GitHub.

 #### Table of contents

 1. [Install Dependencies](#install-dependencies)